jbdoto/intSiteCaller/README.md

 	* `gender` is either 'm' of 'f' for male/female, respectively
 	* `primer` is the primer sequence as seen in MiSeq read 2
 	* `ltrBit` is the LTR sequence as seen in MiSeq read 2
+	* `uniqRegion` is the region of the LTR (U3 or U5) targeted by primers during amplification
 	* `largeLTRFrag` is 43nt of the LTR sequence as seen from MiSeq read **1**
 	* `vectorSeq` is a filepath (either absolute or relative to the *primary analysis directory*) to the vector sequence in fasta format -- it is encouraged to place the vector sequence directly in the primary analysis directory, although that is not a requirement